tudarmstadt-lt/jwatson/README.md

 Known bugs and issues
 ----------------
+* Ping and Feedback endpoints are not implemented yet.

-* University instances can't access the feedback and ping endpoint at the moment
+* Make sure that the URL contains a trailing slash at the end.

 License
 -------

 ```
-Copyright 2015 Technische Universität Darmstadt.
+Copyright 2016 Technische Universität Darmstadt.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.